facebook/componentkit/_docs/09-actions.md

 `CKTypedComponentAction<T...>` is an Objective-C++ class that wraps a `SEL` (basically a method name in Objective-C), and a target. `CKTypedComponentAction<T...>` allows you to specify the types of the arguments that are provided to the receiving method.

 Where possible, you should explicitly define the target of your action using either a component scope, or a target for non-Component targets.

-`CKComponentAction` is just an alias for `CKTypedComponentAction<>` — basically, a component action that provides no arguments.
-In general, prefer to use `CKTypedComponentAction<T>` to give your callers greater type-safety.

 An action may be sent through the `send` function on `CKTypedComponentAction`, which takes the sender component, and the parameters to be passed to the receiver.